Smartproxy is the rising star of the proxy world.

 But all of this would have amounted to nothing if Smartproxy’s actual product was bad.
 Amazingly, it’s just the opposite: It somehow manages to compete with the market leaders in both the quality of proxies and the service, while keeping the prices low.

-Of course, everything can’t be perfect – and it isn’t: The proxies lack some features, the dashboard is pretty basic, and you can only dream of a dedicated account manager.
+Of course, everything can’t be perfect – and it isn’t: the proxies lack some features, targeting options, and you can only dream of a dedicated account manager.
 But as a whole, the value proposition is very strong.

 I might be lauding the company a little too much, but I strongly believe my praises are well placed.
 After all, the market is the best judge, and it seems to be loving Smartproxy.
 I wouldn’t be surprised to hear that even some managers at large enterprises are patting themselves on the backs, happy with their secret new find.